Qazeer/artefacts.help/pages/windows/ntfs_macb_timestamps.md

 directory index of their directory of residency.
-Indeed directory are stored on `NTFS` partitions as `B+ tree data structure` with the keys, representing files and subdirectories, stored as `$FILENAME` attributes. `MACB` timestamps for each files and subdirectories of a given directory can thus be found in the directory index.
+Indeed directory are stored on `NTFS` partitions as `B+ tree data structure` with the keys, representing files and subdirectories, stored as `$FILENAME` attributes. `MACB` timestamps for each file and subdirectory of a given directory can thus be found in the directory index.
 The directory index are stored in `NTFS Index Attribute` files, also known as `INDX` files and named `$I30` on disk.